 Visual research referencing artist contexts and use of sketchbooks and gallery/museum visits also form a fundamentally important part of the course.

-Themes on the course include: contemporary notions of identity, the Classical Now, the physical body, the dynamic figure, the appropriated figure and the figure in public space.
+Themes on the course include: contemporary notions of identity, the Classical tradition, the physical body and anatomy, the dynamic figure, the appropriated figure and the figure in public space.